gounselor/Teensy11/README.md

 - an empty disk file
 - the v6 tape file
-- mkdevs.tap from the V6 directory here
+- mkdevs.tap from the V6 directory of this repository

 On a Unix system, create an empty disk file as model for new disk files: